 About the survey

-The results in this report are from an online survey that was fielded from October 30 to November 13, 2023.
-There were 291 respondents to the survey.
-Respondents self-identified as physicians, nurse practitioners, and clinicians who work at an independent practice.
+The results in this report come from an online survey fielded from October 30 to November 13, 2023.
+There were 291 respondents.
+Participants self-identified as physicians, nurse practitioners, and clinicians working in independent practices.
 All respondents personally see patients and use electronic health records.
-Their specilalities were primary care (36%); mental health (31%); pedaitrics (18%); and other healthcare providers (15%).
-The survey results were not weighted.

 Optimize your independent practice for growth.
 Get actionable strategies to create a superior patient experience, retain patients, and support your staff while growing your medical practice sustainably and profitably.